VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: : A SYSTEM FOR AUTHORING VICARIOUS DIALOGUES FROM MONOLOGUE-STYLED LECTURE VIDEOS WITH LLM ASSISTANCE

 \textbf{DG3.} Assist instructors in creating dialogues that reflect the user's dialogue usage context and personal experience with students.

 \textbf{DG4.} Ensure that instructors consistently monitor important considerations when designing vicarious dialogues.

-\section{\sysname{}: a System for Authoring Vicarious Dialogues from Monologue-Styled Lecture Videos with LLM Assistance}
+\section{\sysname{}: A SYSTEM FOR AUTHORING VICARIOUS DIALOGUES FROM MONOLOGUE-STYLED LECTURE VIDEOS WITH LLM ASSISTANCE}

 Based on our design goals from the workshop, we developed \sysname{}, an LLM-based system to assist instructors in crafting vicarious dialogues from their monologue-styled lecture videos.
-While LLM holds potential benefits for the dialogue design process, as detailed in Section 4.3.1, they may not be practically utilized in real educational settings if \textit{Correctness} and \textit{Usefulness} (Table 6) are not ensured.
-Thus, \sysname{} provides a collaborative authoring process between LLM and instructors, facilitating the efficient generation of high-quality vicarious dialogues.
+While LLM holds potential benefits for the dialogue design process, as detailed in Section 4.3.1, they may not be practically utilized in real educational settings if \textit{Correctness} and \textit{Usefulness} (Table~\ref{tab:eval_metric_workshop}) are not ensured.
+Thus, \sysname{} provides a collaborative authoring process between LLM and instructors, facilitating the generation of high-quality and correct vicarious dialogues.
 Based on our four design goals and observed dialogue design process in the workshop, this collaborative authoring process consists of three stages: (1) \textit{Initial Generation}, (2) \textit{Comparison and Selection}, and (3) \textit{Refinement}.

-To motivate the tool's design, we first describe a usage scenario of \sysname{} regarding how an instructor collaborates with LLM to author vicarious dialog through \sysname{}.
+To motivate \sysname{}’s design, we describe a usage scenario where an instructor collaborates with LLM to author dialog through \sysname{}.
 A high school biology teacher, Sophia requires her students to watch recorded lectures before class.
 Sophia wants to make sure that students easily understand parts of the lectures with the most common misconceptions.
 In this context, she uses \sysname{} to transform the sections in her recorded lecture where misconceptions frequently occur into dialogues so that her students gain a better understanding.
 Thus, she uploads her lecture video to \sysname{} \textbf{(A1, Figure~\ref{fig:system_interface_1})} and selects the sections she wants to transform into dialogues \textbf{(A2)}.

 \textbf{Initial Generation}.
 She then highlights areas where her students might develop misconceptions or key examples she wants to emphasize in the dialogue \textbf{(B1, Figure~\ref{fig:system_interface_1})}.
-Sophia aims to design the dialogue scenario as if it is occurring in a high school biology class, where a teacher addresses the direct learner's misconceptions in the dialogue\textbf{(B2)}.
+Sophia aims to design the dialogue scenario as if it is occurring in a high school biology class, where a teacher addresses the direct learner's misconceptions in the dialogue \textbf{(B2)}.
 Upon highlighting, \sysname{} generates four dialogues reflecting the dialogue scenario.

 \textbf{Comparison and Selection.} \sysname{} shows generated dialogues with an `understanding level rubric'~\textbf{(C1, Figure~\ref{fig:system_interface_1})} that shows four levels of learners' understanding for each key concept in the selected part and the `dialogue cards~\textbf{(C2)}' that contains key information of each dialogue.
 Sophia compares each dialogue, considering the knowledge levels of the direct learner for each concept illustrated in the dialogue cards~\textbf{(C2)}.
 She then chooses to modify `Dialogue 2' because it highlights the misconceptions she wants to include.